kareldewitte/dendrum/readme.md

 Dendrum is a high-performance, local-first RAG (Retrieval-Augmented Generation) system.
 It allows you to ingest documents into a local vector database and use a web interface to search and chat with your data.

 # Features
-⚡ High-Performance Backend: The darkice API is built in Rust using the axum framework for high throughput and low memory usage.
+⚡ High-Performance Backend: The dendrum API is built in Rust using the axum framework for high throughput and low memory usage.
 Fully accessible via API.
 Build your own ingestion runners and send data to backend.

 ⚡ Modern Frontend: A responsive and easy-to-use web interface built with Nuxt.